tardate/LittleArduinoProjects/ESP8266/micropython/esp-01-temperature-logger/README.md

 ### Testing Ubidots from the console

-Before trying to do this on the ESP8266, let's test the API from the laptop.
+Before trying to do this on the ESP8266, let's test the API from a desktop device.
 In my case, macOS.

 We first need to use our account API key generate a token that can be used in subsequent dat a requests: